The word 'ctlopez.com.'

 "Through planning, through after action review, they know the commander's intent, they fly that ground every day," Rizzi said.
 "They understand the subtle intricacies of daily life, they know how the fight changes over time very subtly, and so they are most effective."

 "You cannot have the same situational awareness 8,000 miles away," Carlile said.
-"It just does not exist."
+"It just does not exist." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.